-- Juvenile court jurisdiction: Over 12 and under 181

-- Population under 18: 249,306 (2022)2

-Average daily population in state secure

-- Average daily population in state secure facilities: 39 (2020)3

-- Number of state secure facilities: 1

-Number of youth referrals: 2,139 (2023)4

-- The Maine Juvenile Justice Assessment and Reinvestment Task Force (2019) was created to evaluate and provide suggestions on community-based alternatives to incarceration.5 - In 2021, Governor Mills vetoed a bill (LD 1779) that would close the Long Creek Youth Development Center (Maine's only state secure youth facility) but pledged to shift \$6 million in Department of Correction's juvenile budget to community-based programs.6 personal welfare rather than public safety.
+- Juvenile court jurisdiction: Over 12 and under 18 - Population under 18: 249,306 (2022) - Average daily population in state secure facilities: 39 (2020) - Number of state secure facilities: 1 - Number of youth referrals: 2,139 (2023) - The Maine Juvenile Justice Assessment and Reinvestment Task Force (2019) was created to evaluate and provide suggestions on community-based alternatives to incarceration. - In 2021, Governor Mills vetoed a bill (LD 1779) that would close the Long Creek Youth Development Center (Maine's only state secure youth facility) but pledged to shift \$6 million in Department of Correction's juvenile budget to community-based programs.